 To be eligible to make a personal injury claim for a hernia, you would need to demonstrate that it was caused by a relevant third party breaching their duty of care.

-For example, if you suffer a hernia at work, you would need to prove that it was caused by your employer breaching their duty of care.
+For example, if you suffer a hernia at work, you would need to prove that it was because you were owed a duty of care and that it was breached.
 Your employer owes you a duty of care under the Health and Safety at Work etc. Act 1974.
 It states that they need to take reasonably practicable steps to ensure your health and safety while you are working.

 Some examples of how you could suffer a hernia injury at work include: